herrkaefer/face-fusion-stylegan2/README.md

 ## How to run it

 - Download the repo to your Google Drive
-- Upload the `face_fusion.ipynb` to Google Colab
+- Upload the `face_fusion.ipynb` to [Google Colab](https://colab.research.google.com/)
-- Turn on GPU usage in Colab
+- Turn on GPU usage in Colab.
+The free tier should work.
 - In the first and second cells, edit the `project_dir` variables to be the actual path of the project folder
 - Run the cells in order